microsoft/industry/telco/referenceImplementation/readme.md

 - Landing zone subscriptions for **Operator** , mission-critical applications and resources.
 - Azure Policies for online and corp-connected landing zones, which include:
-  - Enforce highly-available Public IP Addresses
+  - Enforce highly-available Public IP addresses
   - Enforce highly-available ExpressRoute gateways

 - Landing zone subscriptions for **Corp** connected applications and resources, including a virtual network that will be connected to the hub via VNet peering.